queens-satellite-team/Space-School/lab5/lab5.md

 ## 5.2 Common Mistakes and Tips During Reworks

 _Mistake: Avoid using too large of braid.
-Spead out the copper braid so that it spans the entire solder pad, and apply heat ontop of the braid.
+Spread out the copper braid so that it spans the entire solder pad, and apply heat on top of the braid.
 You should see the solder being sucked into the braid._

 _Mistake: Be careful not to overheat the pads.
 You can re-apply flux as necessary so that the pads end up clean and flat._